-Sound and noise The basic principles of acoustics

 NORAH Knowledge No. 2

+NORAH Noise Impact Study

-Sound and noise: The basic principles of acoustics
+Sound and Noise The basic principles of acoustics

-"NORAH Knowledge" provides information at irregular intervals about the methods and results of the NORAH noise impact study.
-The aim of this publication is to communicate to as many people as possible what exactly NORAH does.
-This why you will find an explanation in the glossary at the end of this edition for all items marked with an "E Glossary".
-If you would like to receive further editions of "NORAH Knowledge", please use the attached order form.
+NORAH Knowledge No. 2 Sound and Noise: The basic principles of acoustics "NORAH Knowledge" provides information on the methods and results of the NORAH noise impact study.
+The aim of this series is to communicate to as many people as possible what exactly NORAH researched.
+This is why there is an explanation in the glossary at the end for all terms marked "I glossary".
+If you would like to receive further issues of "NORAH Knowledge", please use the enclosed order form.
 In various parts of the study NORAH examines the long-term impact of traffic noise on health, quality of life and early childhood development in the Rhine-Main Region.
 Such a complex task confronts the acoustic experts involved with major challenges.
-On the one hand they have to determine various types of noise exposure in very large investigation areas as precisely as possible: the exposure to traffic noise differs considerably from town to town and from street to street, and even the storey of the building, the position of the bedrooms in the apartment, the type of walls and the glazing have an influence on just how much noise from aviation, road and rail traffic actually reaches the ear of each individual study subject.

-NORAH ("Noise Related Annoyance, Cognition, and Health") is the most extensive investigation into the effects of exposure to aviation, road and rail noise that has ever been carried out in Germany.
-It is being conducted by nine independent scientific institutes from all over Germany.
-The client is the Umwelt- und Nachbarschaftshaus, a subsidiary of the Land of Hessen and part of the Forum Frankfurt Airport and Region.
-Communities, Fraport AG and Lufthansa are also involved in the financing.
+On the one hand they have to determine various types of noise exposure in very large investigation areas as precisely as possible: the exposure to traffic noise differs considerably from town to town and from street to street, and even the storey of the building, the position of the bedrooms in the apartment, the type of walls and the glazing have an influence on just how much noise from aircraft, road and rail traffic actually reaches the ear of each individual study subject.
+NORAH ("Noise-Related Annoyance, Cognition, and Health") is the most extensive investigation into the effects of exposure to aircraft, road and rail traffic noise that has ever been carried out in Germany.
+It was conducted by nine independent scientific institutes from all over Germany.
+The client was the Umwelt- und Nachbarschaftshaus, a subsidiary of the state of Hessen and part of the "Forum Flughafen und Region".
+Alongside the state of Hessen, communities, Fraport AG and Lufthansa were also involved in the financing.
 The second big challenge consists in NORAH's aspiration to also take into account the noise exposures which the individual study subjects were subjected to in the past.
 It is only with this information that the scientists can gain objective, well-founded insights into the longterm effects of noise - for example into the links with the occurrence of chronic diseases.
-In this issue of "NORAH Knowledge" we present the methods which the acoustic experts on the NORAH team used to calculate addressspecific values for the aviation, road and rail traffic noise exposure in the whole investigation area around Frankfurt Airport and at the airports Berlin-Brandenburg, Cologne-Bonn and Stuttgart - and not only for the current situation, but also in some cases (at Frankfurt Airport) going back over the last 18 years.
+In this issue of "NORAH Knowledge" we present the methods which the acoustic experts on the NORAH team used to calculate addressspecific values for the aircraft, road and rail traffic noise exposure in the whole investigation area around Frankfurt Airport and at the airports Berlin-Brandenburg, Cologne-Bonn and Stuttgart - and not only for the current situation, but also in some cases (at Frankfurt Airport) going back over the last 18 years.
+Contents Task, team and investigation area ⇒ Page 2 Where do the aircraft noise data come from? ⇒ Page 6 Calculating road and rail noise ⇒ Page 8 The role of acoustics in the NORAH Study ⇒ Page 10 Brief portrait of NORAH ⇒ Page 12 Further information on NORAH can be found on → Page 12 and on the Internet at www.laermstudie.de Contact Please address any questions about the NORAH Study to the Umwelt- und Nachbarschaftshaus:

-Contents

-Task, team and investigation area → Page 2 Where do the aviation noise data come from? → Page 6 Calculating road and rail noise → Page 8 The role of acoustics in the NORAH Study → Page 10 Brief portrait of NORAH → Page 12

-Further information on NORAH can be found on → Page 12 and on the Internet at www.laermstudie.de

-Contact

-Please address any questions about the NORAH Study to the Umwelt- und Nachbarschaftshaus: